heaventree/IDE-AI-WITH-MAIK/docs-system/README.md

 1. Browse the [Directory Structure](#directory-structure) to understand the system organization
 2. Check the [Templates](/templates/) for standardized document formats
 3. View the [Documentation Guidelines](/docs/documentation_guidelines.md) for best practices
-4. Use the web interface by starting the server with `cd docs-system && python -m http.server 5000`
+4. Start the Documentation Web Interface with `node docs-system/tools/web_interface.js`
+5. Or use the CLI tool: `node docs-system/tools/doc_cli.js help`

 ## Directory Structure